ktotay/ChurnAnalysis/README.md

 # ChurnAnalysis
-A basic data science, machine learning study with statistical methods.
+A basic data science, machine learning project with statistical methods.
 There are overfitting each methods tried in the project.
 To solve this problem:
   - Data preprocessing